Information on Sponsor packages available here.

 Contact email@example.com with questions.

-The ABA will seek 13.5 hours of CLE credit in 60-minute states and 16.2 hours of CLE credit for this program in 50-minute states.
+The ABA will seek 13.5 hours of CLE credit in 60-minute states and 16.25 hours of CLE credit for this program in 50-minute states.
 Credit hours are estimated and are subject to each state’s approval and credit rounding rules.
-For more information please the MCLE information page.
+For more information please visit www.americanbar.org/mcle for general information on CLE at the ABA.

 The American Bar Association is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.learningmarket.org.